 Small business loans with shorter terms typically have higher interest rates.
-Their cost of debt, however, tends to run on the low side because you’d only have to make interest payments for less than one year.
+However, their cost of debt tends to run on the low side because you’d only have to make interest payments for less than one year.

 Shorter terms can also lower your cost of debt when comparing business term loans of the same amount.
 For example, let’s say your research yields two $100,000 business term loans with dramatically different terms (5 years vs. 10 years) but relatively similar interest rates (15% vs

 12%).
 The ten-year loan would have lower monthly payments.
-Its cost of debt, on the other hand, would likely surpass the five-year loan by at least $10,000.
-Since you have two similar interest rates, the massive discrepancy in terms significantly impacts the ten-year loan’s cost of debt.
+On the other hand, its cost of debt would likely surpass the five-year loan by at least $10,000.
+Since you have two similar interest rates, the massive discrepancy significantly impacts the ten-year loan’s cost of debt.

 How Does APR Affect the Cost of Debt?